Deformation quantisation for unshifted symplectic structures on derived Artin stacks: Quantisations and de Rham power series

 \subsection{Comparison with Kontsevich--Tamarkin quantisations}

-In \cite{kontsevichDQAlgVar}, Kontsevich showed that for a smooth algebraic variety $X$ over a field $k$, and a choice $w \in \Levi_{\GT}(k)$, every Poisson structure $\pi$ lifts to an algebroid quantisation of $X$.
-We now investigate how this quantisation relates to our quantisations above when $\pi$ is non-degenerate and $X= \Spec A$ affine; by descent, this comparison will extend to the global quantisations of the next section.
+In \cite{kontsevichDQAlgVar}, Kontsevich showed that for a smooth algebraic variety $X$ over a field $k$ of characteristic $0$, every Poisson structure $\pi$ lifts to an algebroid quantisation of $X$.
+We now investigate how this quantisation relates to our quantisations above when $\pi$ is non-degenerate and $X$ affine; by descent, this comparison will extend to the global quantisations of the next section.
+Unlike \cite{kontsevichPoisson}, the approach of \cite{kontsevichDQAlgVar} does not start from a specific local quantisation, instead giving a construction dependent on a choice of explicit quantisation formula over $k$, which is stated to depend on a choice of Drinfeld associator with coefficients in $k$.